 - The Resolutions and Platform Committee will release a final compilation of all proposed Constitutional and Bylaws Changes, Resolutions, and Amendments electronically via email to the entire organization and on the Convention website by

 - The National Political Committee will release a description of the NPC and its members’ duties after the March NPC meeting.

 Eligibility for NPC

 - Any DSA member in good standing may be nominated as a candidate for the NPC elections through a nomination resolution passed by a majority vote of either: (1) the chapter or OC of which they are a member; (2) any recognized National Working Group or Committee; or (3) a majority of vote of the NPC.
+UPDATE 6/14/2023: If a member is at-large, they can get a nomination from their previous affiliated chapter as long as they were active in that chapter within the last six months.
 Chapters and OCs are strongly encouraged to make decisions on nomination in a way that includes the broadest number of members as the chapter shall determine is practicable, such as at membership meetings or through membership-wide online votes.

 Chapters and OC must hold a nomination meeting for the NPC.
 This meeting may be combined so that the nomination vote occurs during a General Meeting.
 Nomination should not be seen as an endorsement of a candidate or their politics, but as an affirmation that the member is active in the work of DSA and is constructive and comradely towards their fellow members.

 To formally accept their candidacy, each nominee must complete the candidate questionnaire furnished by the national organization between April 4th and June 14th